Patras Carnival: The Opening Ceremony

 Irrespective of when the Triodion falls, the three-week period preceding the first Sunday of Lent, it is customary for the Carnival of Patras to start on the day of St. Anthony (17 January).
 A town crier appears on the streets of Patras; in recent years this has been a specially constructed float with music.
 The crier announces the opening with a satirical message and invites the town's residents to assemble that evening for the opening ceremony in George square.
 During a spectacular celebration with elements of surprise, as the programme is kept secret till the last moment, the start of the Patras Carnival is declared by the town's mayor from the first floor balcony of the Apollon theatre.
 The programme usually includes pantomimes and patters, dances, music and fireworks.

-The Children's carnival

-A spectacular take on the traditional baby rally which was first organised in 1968 by the Naturalist Association of Patras, the Children's Carnival is an event that is exclusive to the Patras carnival.
-It culminates with the major parade that takes place the week before the grand parade.
-On that day thousands of young carnivalists from Patras, Western Greece and beyond, from the age of zero upwards, parade through the streets of Patras with their mums and dads, teachers and supervisors dressed in bright costumes, in groups created by their nurseries, kindergartens, music schools, dance schools and others.
-Cheerleaders and young musicians in the municipality band accompany them.
-Over the years the Children's Carnival has gained its own momentum successfully competing with that of the grown ups.
-Music has been composed to accompany it, special competitions and games are organised and the municipality's carnival workshop creates special floats inspired by popular fairy tales.
-In the Ipsilon Alonion square a 'carnival town' is created.
-Giant and colourful carnival structures allow the children to play.
-Over 5000 children participate in a festival involving numerous game events and creative activities whose objective is to introduce the younger generation to the Carnival and to encourage their abilities in artistic expression related to aesthetic or satirical masquerading.